BahavathyB/Feedback-Board/README.md

 POST /feedback – add a new feedback item
 PUT /feedback/:id – update a feedback item
 DELETE /feedback/:id – delete a feedback item

+## Hosting
+The frontend is built with React (Vite) and deployed on Netlify.
+The backend uses JSON Server to mock REST API functionality and is hosted on Render.com.
+All feedback data is fetched from the JSON server using HTTP requests.